escrin/escrin/worker/README.md

 * `pnpm build` - builds the platform services and the TypeScript library
 * `pnpm watch:build` - watches files and rebuilds them when they change

-To run the platform services, compile [escrin/workerd](https://github.com/escrin/workerd) and run ` workerd serve --verbose workerd_config.capnp
+To run the platform services locally, compile [escrin/workerd](https://github.com/escrin/workerd) and run `workerd serve --verbose config/local.capnp`.
-`.

-If you are developing locally, uncomment the line in [workerd_config.capnp](./workerd_config.capnp) that says `allow = ["public", "local"]` so that Workerd has access to the local network and any development servers that may exist.
+To create a self-contained `escrin-runner`, use `workerd compile config/local.capnp > escrin-runner`, which can then be run without additional arguments (though `--verbose` is often helpful).

 ### Publishing